 Amanda waits for incoming calls directed to her by your telephone switching system.
-When a call comes to an Amanda telephone port, Amanda goes from one mailbox to another as the system processes that call.
-How does the system know what mailboxes to use?
+When a call comes to an Amanda telephone port, Amanda goes from one mailbox to another as she processes that call.
+How does she know what mailboxes to use?

-- As Amanda answers a call, the system starts with the mailbox defined for use with the port that handles the call.
+- As Amanda answers a call, she starts with the mailbox defined for use with the port that handles the call.
 This is usually mailbox 990, the Company Greeting mailbox.
-See "Recording the Company Greeting" on page 26 for more information about setting up this mailbox. - The system proceeds with the mailbox the system finds in the Done Chain field for the current mailbox unless the caller enters an extension. - Amanda translates the digits that the caller enters (whether an extension or a number from a menu) to a mailbox and continues processing at that mailbox. - Depending on the fields associated with a particular mailbox, Amanda uses the contents of that mailbox's Extension field, Done Chain field, Busy Chain field, or RNA (Ring No Answer) Chain field to determine what to do next. - Tokens from Amanda's Token Programming Language are used in the Extension field.
+See "Recording the Company Greeting" on page 44 for more information about setting up this mailbox. - She proceeds with the mailbox she finds in the Done Chain field for the current mailbox unless the caller enters an extension. - Amanda translates the digits that the caller enters (whether an extension or a number from a menu) to a mailbox and continues processing at that mailbox. - Depending on the fields associated with a particular mailbox, Amanda uses the contents of that mailbox's Extension field, Done Chain field, Busy Chain field, or RNA (Ring No Answer) Chain field to determine what to do next. - Tokens from Amanda's Token Programming Language are used in the Extension field.
 The Done Chain, Busy Chain, and RNA fields contain only mailboxes.
-More information about the Token Programming Language is in Installing Amanda@Work.Group/Windows. - Eventually, the caller talks to someone, leaves a message, and/or hangs up.
+See Installing Amanda@Work.Group/DOS for more information about the Token Programming Language. - Eventually, the caller talks to someone, leaves a message, and/or hangs up.